-Typically, you'll spot this in the View Cards screen where the address is blank and the post code is 0 (zero).
-This indicates Thredd does not hold a cardholder address and, as a result, will be unable to conduct an AVS Check (Address Verification Service).
+Typically, you will spot this in the View Cards screen where the address is blank, and the post code is 0 (zero).
+This indicates Thredd does not hold a cardholder address, and as a result, will be unable to conduct an AVS Check (Address Verification Service).

-To fix the issue for an affected card, you can use Web Services to update the cardholder address (Ws\Update\Cardholder\Details).
+To fix the issue for an affected card, you can use the Thredd Web Services API to update the cardholder address (Ws_Update_Cardholder_Details).
 For more information, see the Web Services Guide.